pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 Exceptions
 ----------

-Software packages will not be updated to their new upstream releases, new packages and features could not be added during maintenance phase, unless the below exceptions are requested to merge responsibles via merge bug report.
-Merge bug report should include the reason why it is needed and other bugs that it fixes.
+Software packages will not be updated to their new upstream releases or new packages and features will not be added during maintenance phase, unless one of the exceptions below apply.
+If so, the change should be reported as a bug report and marked as an exception request.
+The reason why the update is needed and other bugs that it fixes should be clearly stated in the bug report.
 See `exception process`_ for details.

     The following things would be considered in an exception request: